Skip to content

 Law Graduate | View profile

-Amelia is a Law Graduate in LegalVision’s Corporate and Commercial team.
+Amelia is a Law Graduate in LegalVision’s Corporate team.
 She assists clients with their business structuring and company incorporations.
 Amelia has experience guiding clients through the initial stages of company setups and providing personalised assistance to ensure clients’ individual and legal needs are met.

 Read all articles by Amelia